nomanscodes/saltsyanc-panel/README.md

 ## 🐛 Troubleshooting

 ### Dark mode not persisting

 - Check localStorage is enabled
 - Clear browser cache
 - Check console for errors

 ### Form not submitting

 - Check browser console for validation errors
 - Ensure all required fields are filled
 - Verify phone number format

 ### Table not loading

 - Check Pinia store state
 - Verify API service is imported
 - Check browser network tab

-## 📄 License

-This project is private and proprietary.

-## 👥 Contributing

-This is a private project.
-Contributions are managed internally.

-## 📞 Support

-For issues or questions, please contact the development team.

 ---